boxed/hammett/README.rst

 First :code:`pip install hammett`, then in your tests change :code:`import pytest` to :code:`import hammett as pytest`.
 Hopefully your tests now run!

-hammett doesn't support pytest plugins.
+hammett works with some pytest plugins, most notably pytest-django, at least for some projects.

 License